Advertiser Disclosure

 Avianca A330-200 economy class.
 Image Credit: Avianca Brasil

-In general, the experience on wide-body aircraft tends to be better than narrow-body aircraft.
-This is due to the installation of inflight entertainment, the amenities aboard the aircraft, and even the ability to enjoy a full meal service.
+Generally, the experience on wide-body aircraft tends to be better than that on narrow-body aircraft.
+This is because of the installation of inflight entertainment, the amenities aboard the aircraft, and even the ability to enjoy a full meal service.

 The best part of the 2-4-2 configuration is that couples traveling together can have a whole row to themselves.